-You might already know the name of one of the more popular Greek goddesses—Athena.
-Athena was the owl goddess of wisdom, war, and crafts.
-She was the protector of the city of Athens, her namesake, and was born in armor pulled from Zeus’ forehead.
+You might already know the name of one of the popular ancient Greek goddesses—Athena.
+Athena is the owl goddess of wisdom, war, and crafts.
+She was the protector of the city of Athens, her namesake, and was born in armor when she was pulled from Zeus’ forehead.
 Athena is often related to horses and snakes; however, one of Athena’s most sacred animals is the owl.

 Athena in Owl Form

 Before Athena was depicted in human form, she was depicted in owl form.
 An owl of Athena adorns the back side of an ancient Athenian silver dollar.
 In other ancient images, Athena is seen with an owl perched on her hand or flying over her shoulder.
-The owl’s representation as a wise animal is attributed to Athena and wisdom in ancient Greece.
+The owl’s representation as a wise animal is attributed to Athena’s wisdom.
 One source states owls were kept in Athena’s sacred temple in Athens in honor of the her.
 And that to kill an owl surely brought Athena’s wrath down on you.

-Blodeuwedd is a lesser known owl goddess of Welsh Celtic mythology.
-The hero Llew Llaw Gyffes was forbidden by his mother Arianrhod to never have a human wife, so two magicians created him a wife out of wildflowers: meadowsweet, oak, and broom.
+Blodeuwedd is an obscure owl goddess of Welsh Celtic mythology.
+The hero Llew Llaw Gyffes was forbidden by his mother Arianrhod to take a human wife, so two magicians created a wife for him out of wildflowers.
+Meadowsweet, oak, and broom, specifically.
 Llew was more than pleased with his beautiful, flower-faced wife.
 Unfortunately, Blodeuwedd felt enslaved and unable to make her own choices and rebelled against her husband and creators.
 She fell in love with Gronw Pebr and together they hatched a plan to kill Llew so they could be together.

-When their plan doesn’t work, and Llew escapes the attempted murder, Blodeuwedd is cursed to never see the light of day.
-The curse also entailed Blodeuwedd being transformed into an owl.
+When their plan for freedom didn’t work and Llew escapes attempted murder, Blodeuwedd is cursed by her magician creators to never see the light of day.
+The curse turned Blodeuwedd into an owl forever.
 Blodeuwedd, while portrayed as a traitor and adulterer, in modern times represents feminine strength and liberation of oppressed women.
 And I don’t know for sure, but I have a feeling the original story of Blodeuwedd went a little different.
 Perhaps she was once a widely-worshiped goddess that had to be demonized in the written tales to turn pagans from her.
 Demonizing popular pagan deities was a way to convert the pagans more easily.